nils-braun/sound_sync/README.md

 ToDo
 ----
-* Renaming and refactoring
-* Implement better error handling
+* Implement better error handling for server
-* Implement reading the config from a file
 * Implement more than one client